iulspop/sati/README.md

 ## Getting Started

-- Make sure you're using Node.js 18.0.0 or higher.
+- Make sure you're using the latest Active LTS Node.js release (V18).
 You can run:

   ```sh
   node -v